Founding Partner and Chairman

 Richard graduated with a Bachelor of Business (First Class honours) from Nanyang Technological University in 1994.
 He earned an MBA from Columbia University in 2002 and attended the Stanford Executive Program in 2013.
 Richard served on the Board of Trustees for the Ministry of Defence SAVER-Premium Fund from 2009-2018.
 He is a CFA charterholder.

 Partner and Head of Strategic Allocation & External Managers

 Chan Chun Hong is a Partner and Head of Strategic Allocation & External Managers at Avanda.
-He drives the overall strategic and tactical asset allocation of Avanda’s flagship Global Multi-Asset Fund, and is responsible for overseeing the firm’s portfolio of external managers, including investment analysis, research and due diligence, manager selection and monitoring.
+He drives the overall strategic and tactical asset allocation of Avanda’s flagship Global Multi-Asset Fund, and is responsible for the firm’s portfolio of external managers, which includes overseeing investment analysis, research and due diligence, manager selection and monitoring.